-Experience of working with challenging behaviour is essential.
-The quality of the experience is more important than the quantity and can be gained through either paid or voluntary work in a range of settings, including:
+You'll need experience of working with challenging behaviour, which you can get through either paid or voluntary work in a range of settings, including:

 - outside of the community justice system.

-In Scotland, local authority social work departments have responsibility for probation work (known as criminal justice social work) and recruit qualified social workers, known as criminal justice social workers.
+In Scotland, local authority social work departments have responsibility for probation work (known as criminal justice social work).
+In Northern Ireland, probation work is carried out by PBNI.